 3/4 cup shredded spicy Jack cheese

 2 T. chopped cilantro

-- Spray an 8" or 9" pan with cooking spray.
-Warm pan over medium heat and place 1 tortilla in pan.
+- Spray an 8″ or 9″ pan with cooking spray.
+Warm pan over medium heat and place 1 tortilla in the pan.
 Spread cheese over evenly.
 Same with ½ of salsa.
-Weigh down by pressing other tortilla on top.
+Weigh down by pressing another tortilla on top.

 - Cook for about 3-4 minutes and turn.
-Finish cooking the same way on flip side.
+Finish cooking the same way on the flip side.